Wallycarbone/OnTheBluffLabs/replit.md

 - Created comprehensive pedigree lookup function supporting both sires and dames
 - Added clickable dog names and champion titles for enhanced user interaction
 - Fixed all missing image imports and compilation issues for seamless functionality

+### ✅ **NAVIGATION RESTRUCTURE** (January 2025)
+- Created "About" dropdown menu containing "Holistic Health" and "Our Team"
+- Reorganized navigation hierarchy: Primary section (Our Dogs, Puppies, Training) and Secondary section (Dog Food, Board & Train, About)
+- Added dropdown functionality with ChevronDown icon for desktop and tablet views
+- Implemented organized mobile navigation with grouped About section
+- Enhanced navigation structure for improved user experience and logical content grouping